MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 The success test validates that when the tool has the appropriate inputs, it succeeds with no errors or warnings and returns the correct output.

-First, we create a file containing our task mock runner.
+Create a file containing our task mock runner.
 This file creation simulates running the task and mocks all calls to outside methods.

 Create a ```success.ts``` file in your test directory with the following contents: